adarshchavakula/PersonalizationProject/Part II Detailed Analysis.md

 We added a gender column assigning a 1 or 2 index based on the user's gender.
 Otherwise, we kept all other characteristics of the csv we created in the [Feature Engineering notebook](code/Feature Engineering.ipynb).

 #### Imputation
-Imputation was necessary for the neural network.
-There were many missing observations from songs new to a user.
+Imputation was necessary for the neural network as it can't handle missing values.
+Missing values primarily arise in the validation/test set for new artists of songs that the user listens to.
 We imputed these values with zeroes.
-For most features, this imputation of zero is apropriate considering the feature's purpose.
+For most features, this imputation of zero is appropriate considering the feature's purpose.
 In the skip related column, a zero value means no skips.
-If we only had skip-related columns, then it might have been inapropriate to have new songs have a value of 0, as that would put them on par with songs that were listened to fully.
-However, songs listened to are treated differently than unheard songs in many other columns, and this allowed us to avoid the possible issues associated with our imputation.

 #### Model Tuning
 We trained the neural network using a validation set and tuned batch size, number of epochs, and the architecture.
 The chart below shows a few of our hyperparameters.
 We used AUC as evaluation metric for the validation set to help us choose our parameters.